Leap-Internal-Program/project-chore-console-app/project-console-app-adding-chores-to-database.md

 ```

 ## Recommendations
 - The recommend starting point is to first write the SQL statements.
-Start by writing the create database col SQL Server Management Studio.
+Start by writing the create database statement in SQL Server Management Studio.
+Next write the create table query in SSMS.
 Save all the queries you write.
 After you have correctly built all your queries, then start the console app application.

-- Expect to have trouble non-coding issues with this project.
-Expect authentication errors and problems connecting to the database initially.
+- Expect authentication errors and problems connecting to the database initially.
 Quickly reach out to the class if you are unable to diagnose your issue.

-  - Make sure you are using try catch and reading any SQL exeptions thrown.
+  - Make sure you are using try / catch and look at SQL exceptions.

 - Common errors I see include:
   - Forgetting to open the connection
-  - Not selecting the database before running certain statements.
+  - Not selecting the database before running certain statements
-  -
+  - Not creating a valid connection string